 If you don’t have a paint sprayer or can’t use one for your project, you can add Floetrol to the paint to dramatically reduce brushstrokes.
 I had to do this when I painted my bathroom vanity since I couldn’t move it and I can barely see any brushstrokes.
 You just add a little to your paint and mix it in.
 (Directions are on the bottle.)

 Obviously when painting a piece of furniture, you need paint.
 This is not the place to skimp.
 Always invest in a good quality paint for your projects.
 It will save you time, money, and headaches in the long run.
 My personal picks for the best furniture paints are Velvet Finishes and Behr.
 If you have more questions about specific types of paint and what kind to use on certain surfaces, read this post.

 After spending all that time prepping and painting a piece, it’s not a bad idea to protect it with a topcoat.
 My usual topcoats are Minwax Polycrylic or Velvet Finishes Protect.
 Topcoats are not always necessary on some pieces and with some paints.
 I’ve got a whole list here of different kinds of topcoats and when to use them.
-More information about topcoats and when to use them can be found here.

 Do you have any favorite furniture refinishing tools?

 You know you don’t wanna miss any of this crazy.